What is quality improvement in healthcare?

 Only 45% of patients believe the quality of their healthcare has been good or very good.
 The relation between quality of care, patient outcomes, and healthcare costs calls for a more calculated approach to quality measurement and improvement.

-The good news is that technology has provided a way for healthcare systems to collect and measure the data needed for enhancing organizational performance and in turn, improving health care quality.
+The good news is that technology has provided a way for healthcare systems to collect and measure the data needed for enhancing organisational performance and in turn, improving health care quality.

 What is the impact of quality improvement in healthcare?